marzocchi/zsh-notify/README.md

 =======

-A plugin for the Z shell (on OS X) that posts desktop notifications when a command terminates with error or when it took more than 30 seconds to complete, if the terminal application is in the background (or its terminal tab is inactive).
+A plugin for the Z shell (on OS X) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).

 Requirements
 ---